-Short answer: no, tattoo removal creams do not remove tattoos.
-They can sometimes lighten the surface slightly, but the ink sits in the dermis, deeper than topical creams can reach.
-That mismatch is why results are patchy, unpredictable, and often accompanied by irritated skin.
+No, tattoo removal creams do not remove tattoos.
+They may slightly lighten the surface in some cases, but tattoo ink sits in the dermis, far deeper than a topical cream can reach.
+That is why the results are uneven, unreliable and often come with irritated skin.

 Table Of Content